The man who has helped define the golden era of modern production banjos is back at the drawing board.

 Choose the OB-12 if: You want the ultimate Greg Rich Gold Tone experience.
 You value that heavy, aggressive pre-war top tension sound and you’re willing to invest in a flagship instrument.

 Choose the OB-100 if: You play frequently and need a professional-quality banjo that won’t wear you out.
-The 13 lb weight and rolled brass tone ring deliver the goods without the fatigue.
+At 8.2 lbs, the rolled brass tone ring delivers the goods without the fatigue.

 Choose the BG-175F if: You want to step up to a serious instrument without spending serious money.
 The Flying Eagle inlays look like they belong on a banjo twice the price.